aiegoo/documentation/_wiki/blog/2022/2022-01-31-drone-primer.md

 ```

-#### video 40 : scrpt to automatically launch QGC with dronkit script part3
+#### video 40 : script to automatically launch QGC with dronkit script part3

 ```php
 OK so we're almost done with this launch style script.